Home » Do Quaker Parrots Like To Cuddle?

 When owners were asked what they loved most about their pet birds, they mentioned a loving nature, talking ability, and companionship.

-The bond humans develop with Quakers improves their overall mental and physical well-being.
+The bond humans develop with Quakers improves their mental and physical well-being.

 Extreme Loyalty

-Many owners enjoy the loyalty their birds show them.
+Many owners enjoy the loyalty their pet parrots show them.
 Unfortunately, Quakers can display jealousy when their owner’s attention is diverted from them toward something or someone else.

 Owners feel flattered because their Quakers become one-person birds.
 However, this usually happens when a parrot is removed from its parents before weaning or lacks a cagemate.